Tokyo Tower: Construction

-Tachū Naitō, renowned designer of tall buildings in Japan, was chosen to design the newly proposed tower.
+Tachū Naitō, designer of tall buildings in Japan, was chosen to design the newly proposed tower.
 Looking to the Western world for inspiration, Naitō based his design on the Eiffel Tower in Paris, France.
 With the help of engineering company Nikken Sekkei Ltd., Naitō claimed his design could withstand earthquakes with twice the intensity of the 1923 Great Kantō earthquake or typhoons with wind speeds of up to 220 km/h.